-10.15 Thin Radio-Frequency Multipole
+10.14 Thin Radio-Frequency Multipole

-A RFMULTIPOLE is a element which exhibits the properties of an RF cavity as well as those of a multipole, of arbitrary order, oscillating at the same RF frequency.
+A RFMULTIPOLE is a thin-lens element which exhibits the properties of an RF-cavity and of a magnet of arbitrary order oscillating at a certain frequency.

-The accelerating kick is $delta(E) = VOLT sin(2\pi (LAG - HARMON f0 t))$, and the multipole moments oscillate with the same RF frequency.
+The effect of the cavity is delta(E) = VOLT $sin(2\pi (LAG - HARMON f0 t))$.